athulroy/Smart-Monitoring-System/README.md

 # Smart-Monitoring-System
-A smart monitoring system that can monitor a room
+A system of smart monitoring devices that can monitor a room